hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 In the sequenced transaction pool, transactions are processed strictly in the order they are received.
-Although sequenced transaction pools lack the flexibility of layered pools, they help maintain a consistent and transparent transaction order, which is often a critical requirement in private blockchain environments.
+Although sequenced transaction pools lack the flexibility of layered pools, they help maintain a consistent and transparent transaction order, which is often important in private blockchain environments.

+To select the sequenced transaction pool, set the `--tx-pool=sequenced` configuration option.
+If you choose the enterprise configuration profile using `--profile=enterprise`, the sequenced transaction pool is set by default.
+The sequenced transaction pool suits enterprise environments and functions like a first-in-first-out (FIFO) queue.
+It processes transactions in the order of submission, regardless of the sender.
+When the pool reaches capacity, the newer transactions are evicted first, reducing the likelihood of a nonce gap and avoiding the need to resubmit older transactions.

 ## Layered transaction pool